 Answer: You may receive a subsistence allowance if the Clerk of Court determines that you meet the criteria to do so.
 Contact the Jury Clerk for information pertaining to your specific circumstances.

 What is my compensation for serving as a juror (jury fees) in federal court?

 Answer: Jurors receive $40.00 attendance fee for each day they are required to report for duty, whether they are selected or not.
-Fifty-five and one half cents ($0.565) per mile for automobiles and fifty-two and one half cents ($0.535) per mile for motorcycles, round trip from your home to the courthouse, is allowed as reimbursement for your travel expense.
+Round-trip mileage is reimbursed at the current federal government mileage allowance.
 When reporting for the first time, check your mileage and report it to the Clerk.
 Tolls will be reimbursed but not taxi fares.
 You may use public transportation, such as a bus.
 These provisions are established by law and are not determined by the court.

 Jury fees will be issued by check for your attendance during any week you report and mailed to you within 10 to 20 days of your initial day of service.
 Make sure the Clerk's office has your correct mailing address and telephone number where you may be reached.